A wild claim – by Mary Boyce? – “Anahita, as the Immaculate Virgin Mother of the Lord Mithra”

 The United States has given the world much, including peace, democracy and an open internet, and much that is perhaps less attractive.
 But it has also given us a vast surge of cranks and lunatics.
 In certain fields of study there must be many an undergraduate tutor who finds that, every year, he must try to be patient, when some self-assured young man innocently trots out some terrible old canard once again.

-One of these claims – that Mithras was “born of a virgin,” was emailed to me by a concerned Iranian gentleman a couple of days ago.
-Unlike many who write to me, he had tried to source his claims.
-He found the claim on a website here:
+One of these claims – that Mithras was “born of a virgin,” – has emerged again.
+Ali Babaei, an Iranian gentleman who came across it, emailed me a couple of days ago.
+Unlike many who write to me, he included a source for the claim and had tried to research it.
+He had found the claim on a website here:

 An inscription on a Seleucid Temple in Iran dated to the 200s B.C. reads “Anahita, as the Immaculate Virgin Mother of the Lord Mithra.”
 While there is only one primary source for the “virgin birth” claim, and it has been shown to be very difficult to locate, the quote about Mithras being born of the virgin was published in 1983 by Mary Boyce, a British scholar on Iranian languages and Zoroastrianism who is so respected, the Royal Asiatic Society award for outstanding contributions to the study of religion is called the “Boyce Prize.”